 Printers Waste

-A number of Spanish-Philippine
+A number of

-or theft.
-This section focuses only on
+through carelessness or theft.
+This section

-were printed by the Fabrica Nacional
+Printers Waste were printed by the Fabrica Nacional

 de Moneda y Timbre in Madrid, Spain, and exist on